Universal quantum computing with twist-free and temporally encoded lattice surgery: Conclusion

 In \cref{sec:TwistFreeLattice}, we introduced a twist free protocol for measuring arbitrary Pauli operators using lattice surgery.
 The protocol incurs a $2 \times$ slowdown in algorithm runtime.
 However surface codes with twists require higher weight stabilizer measurements, increased gate scheduling complexities and have a reduced effective code distance when using a MWPM decoder.
 Such features will inevitably cause a reduction in performance compared to lattice surgery protocols involving only $X$ and $Z$ Pauli measurements.
 Consequently, a careful numerical analysis with twists is needed in order to determine whether using twists can beat the $2\times$ cost of the twist-free approach.

 In \cref{sec:FastLatticeSurgery} we introduced a technique which we call temporal encoding of lattice surgery.
 By encoding lattice surgery measurements in the time domain, we showed that a $2\times$ reduction in algorithm runtimes can be achieved for quantum algorithms of practical scale without incurring additional qubit overhead costs.
 For more highly parallelizable algorithms or larger algorithms, using larger classical code distances and exploring other code families will lead to even greater improvements in algorithm runtimes.
+After posting a pre-print of this work, Craig Gidney emailed us and later posted on Twitter, remarking that temporal encoding of lattice surgery could be used to reduce the runtime of magic state distillation factories.

 Lastly, in \cref{sec:routing}, we provided a core-cache architecture compatible with our new lattice surgery protocols.
 A subset of the data qubits are stored in a cache, which reduces the footprint of the routing space, and can be quickly accessed when $Z$ measurements need to be performed.
 We found that for such an architecture, routing overhead costs add a factor of $1.5 \times$ to the total resource costs for performing lattice surgery.
 A clear direction for future work would be to analyze such architectures in the presence of twists in order to better understand the tradeoffs with using a twist-free lattice surgery protocol.